New Student Information

 Yes.
 All students interested in playing saxophone will start on clarinet.
 Select students will then switch to saxophone half way through their 6th grade year.

 My student would like to play percussion, is there a piano requirement for percussion?

 No. Students will be rated and scored at the placement night on limb to limb coordination and stick control.
-Students will then be asked to signup and download study materials for the percussion auditions.
+Students will then be asked to signup and prepare study materials for the percussion auditions a week later.

 My student has played piano and studies it privately, what options are there for piano?

 Piano players can choose to learn a second instrument in the band or orchestra or to sing in the choir.
 Our best instrumentalists and singers at Kinard tend to be piano players, because of their prior training.